How wrong is your Scope 2 number?

 Most Australian commercial Scope 2 reports rely on an annual-average grid factor from DCCEEW.
 It’s the legally defensible default.
 It’s also, depending on when you operate, meaningfully wrong.

-Below is an end-to-end worked example for an illustrative Australian commercial site.
-The intensity and consumption figures are representative — not a specific historical day — but the arithmetic is the same arithmetic gridIQ performs on actual meter data against actual half-hourly carbon intensity.
+Below is a full worked example for an illustrative Australian commercial site.
+The intensity and consumption figures are representative, not a specific historical day, but the arithmetic is the same arithmetic gridIQ performs on actual meter data against actual half-hourly carbon intensity.

 The illustrative site